kotlerman/Kot.MongoDB.Migrations/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue)](https://github.com/kotlerman/Kot.MongoDB.Migrations/blob/main/LICENSE)

 # Kot.MongoDB.Migrations
 This package enables you to create and run MongoDb migrations.
-Simple and clean, requires only [MongoDB.Driver](https://github.com/mongodb/mongo-csharp-driver).
+Simple and clean, with minimal dependencies.
 Supports wrapping migrations in a transaction.
 To use with DI containers, see [Kot.MongoDB.Migrations.DI](#kotmongodbmigrationsdi) below.

 ## Installation
 Run the following command in the NuGet Package Manager Console: